xstatic-py/xstatic/docs/source/packaging.rst

     BASE_DIR = '/usr/share/javascript/jquery'

-Of course you need to make sure that the files at the location you point to are the same as the ones the XStatic ressource package provides below the data/ directory.
+Of course you need to make sure that the files at the location you point to are the same as the ones the XStatic resource package provides below the data/ directory.

-In your package dependencies for your repackaged XStatic ressource package you would then just require (depend on) the package providing these files.
+In your package dependencies for your repackaged XStatic resource package you would then just require (depend on) the package providing these files.